 After completing graduate work at Notre Dame, I attended classes with Michael Oakeshott at the London School of Economics and wrote my dissertation from a little room with a typewriter made available for visiting scholars at the British Museum.

 Later I taught at colleges and universities in Texas and New York.
-My first two books were a history of political theory, and a book of essays titled A Public Philosophy Reader.
-Unexpected opportunity for advancement appeared in 1981 when I joined the Reagan Administration.
+My first two books were a history of political theory, and a book of essays titled A Public Philosophy Reader published in 1978.
+Unexpected opportunity for advancement appeared three years later in 1981 when I joined the Reagan Administration.
 I gave up my tenured position and never returned to teaching.

 Had I stayed in college teaching, I would not be writing this background sketch of my career.
 College teaching today is so stressful that I would be dead.